 - If you’re trying to rebuild your credit, apply for a secured credit card, where you pay a deposit before you can use it.
 The funds you provide may or may not be as high as your credit limit.
 Start with a small limit and use it responsibly.

 - It can be tempting, but you need to avoid maxing out your credit cards.
-Try to stay below 30% of your credit limit to avoid harming your credit score.
+Try to stay below 30% of your credit limit to avoid potentially harming your credit scores.